SysKitTeam/docs-point/point-collaborators/access-review.md

 description: This article provides a full overview of the automated Access Review process in SysKit Point from a site owner's perspective.
 ---

-# Perform Access Review in SysKit Point
+# Perform Access Review Tasks in SysKit Point

-**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for a Microsoft 365 resource verifies whether permissions are given to users inside \(internal\) and outside \(external\) of the company, comply with the organizational rules and guidelines.
+**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for a Microsoft 365 workspace verifies whether permissions are given to users inside \(internal\) and outside \(external\) of the company, comply with the organizational rules and guidelines.

-Some examples of such Microsoft 365 resources are:
+Some examples of such Microsoft 365 workspaces are:
  * Communication site
  * Microsoft Team
  * Microsoft 365 Group